stennety/mywebsite/work/blackandwhitesquares.md

 ### If it’s black, white and grid-like it has a place here.

-A site dedicated to all things 2D code.
-I purchased the domain [blackandwhitesquares.com](http://blackandwhitesquares.com/) [B&WS], which encapsulates the whole genre of 2D code, back in 2007 when QR(Quick Response) codes were coming to the attention of western markets.
-In 2009 I launched a site dedicated to QR and 2D barcodes showing the best of what they can do, using a self-built custom theme using Tumblr as a platform.
+In 2009 I launched blackandwhitesqaures.com, a site dedicated to QR (Quick Response) and 2D barcodes, showing the best of what they can do.

+Two posts featured under Tumblr’s very popular and curated [#tech tag](https://www.tumblr.com/tagged/tech), generating great traffic and quadrupling follower count.

+B&WS content grew to 450+ posts before I archived the site in 2017.

-The site began as a testbed for SEO techniques, experience copywriting, producing and sourcing content around marketing, business and technology subjects.
-To date, two posts have featured under Tumblr’s very popular and curated [#tech tag](http://www.tumblr.com/tagged/tech), generating great traffic and quadrupling follower count.
+The site was also a usefull testbed for SEO techniques, experience copywriting, producing and sourcing content around marketing, business and technology.

+B&WS was built using a custom designed, self-built theme, on the Tumblr platform.

 Visit [blackandwhitesquares.com](http://blackandwhitesquares.com/) and see the result.